By Ryan E. Long on March 11, 2018 at 4:17 pm

-What is more, block chain can be used in the creative realm so as to diminish the risk of copyright theft, particularly in the developmental stages of an idea.
-Imagine you are teaming up with a slew of songwriters all around the world – including you -- to create a medicine.
+What is more, blockchain can be used in the corporate realm so as to diminish the risk of theft, particularly in the developmental stages of an idea.
+Imagine Albert Einstein teams up with a slew of scientists all around the world – including you -- to create a medicine.
 Mr. Einstein is located in Princeton and you are located in Palo Alto.
-Instead of sending e-mails exchanging versions of the song, you can use the chain to exchange hashes of the information more securely.
+Instead of sending e-mails exchanging versions of the medicine, you can use the chain to exchange hashes of the information more securely.
 No matter how encrypted e-mails are, they are still relatively easy to hack to those in the hacking community.
-This example can be extrapolated to wider uses for other copyright -- and patent -- contexts in open source collaborations between entities.
-Imagine, for example, pharmaceutical companies exchanging information about a new medicine they are developing over the chain using crypto hashes.
+This example can be extrapolated to wider uses for other contexts in open source collaborations between entities.

-But bit coin is likely another story.
-For one, there is no centralized regulator given its open sourced nature.
+That being said, unlike actual currencies, there is no centralized regulator of bitcoin given its open sourced nature.
 This means that the value attributed to bit coin is arbitrary, and there is no floor under which it won't go.
-Such decentralization and lack of a central regulator can cause it to crash without warning, since bit coin transactions can be fantastical in reality but nobody would know until it is too late.
+Such decentralization and lack of a central regulator can cause it to crash without warning, since bit coin transactions can be fantastical in reality.
+But nobody would know until it is too late.
 However, as noted in Forbes, there has been a recent bull market in bitcoin.
 In fact, 27% of those aged 18-34 prefer bitcoin to traditional investments.
 While some portray bitcoin as a the haven for criminal activity and explain its rise on such traffic -- but illicit activity still only accounts for 1% of all bitcoin transactions.